vranki/hemppa/README.md

 * !googlecal - Show next 10 events in calendar
 * !googlecal today - Show today's events
-* !googlecal add [calendar id] - Add new calendar to room
+* !googlecal add [calendar id] - Add new calendar to room (Must be done as room admin)
-* !googlecal del [calendar id] - Delete calendar from room
+* !googlecal del [calendar id] - Delete calendar from room (Must be done as room admin)
 * !googlecal list - List calendars in this room

 ### Cron